karyma-dev/notes/docs/html/README.md

 # HTML

-Hypertext Markup Language is the most basic building block of the Web, it defines the meaning and structure of web content.
+HTML stands for Hyper Text Markup Language.
+It is used for creating the structure of the webpage.

 ## HTML API